 Get little ones to help by labelling the herbs and veg you’re growing.

 A herb garden is easy to maintain.
 Who doesn’t love fresh herbs?

 Hanging baskets are ideal to increase your ‘growing space’ and it also keeps snails and slugs away from our tumbling tomatoes and strawberries.

 8- A tiny patio that fits around your lifestyle

 With 4 children, I want to give them the opportunity to help with gardening (hence the herbs, fruit and veg), but also to have fun in the sun.

 We have a large paddling pool the children love.
 To make it easier to take out and put away, I just bought a small (cheap and cheerful!) electric pump on Amazon that inflates and deflates it in minutes.
 Perfect!

 A few pops of colour really can really bring a small space together, give it some oomph.
 I chose this cute bright blue bistro set for our garden.

 I filmed myself a I was building the kids’ picnic table (as you do!).
-I sped up the video and uploaded to YouTube.
+I sped up the video and uploaded it to YouTube.
 I find watching it strangely soothing!
 I look grumpy on there though!
 Can you tell I’m not a natural DIYer?
-The number of interruptions by the kiddos is impressive.
+The number of interruptions by the children is impressive.
 Luckily, it only took 20 minutes to build.

 Details can make a world of difference.
 Dress your patio with accessories like you would a room in your house.
 Who doesn’t like fairy lights?
-These little nautical beach house solar lights were way too cute not to buy.

 Mini succulents and colourful pots will add a bit of contrast on your table.
 Citronella candles can also give you a bit of light at dusk and help repel mosquitoes.